 These exemptions from classifications only apply to films.
 There is scope for the Minister to provide exemptions in writing for publications, computer games, advertisements and other articles but the Act does not explain the process for applying or approval for these specific areas.

 While there is no general right to privacy in Australia, there are laws which affect the recording or photography of children.
 In Western Australia, these apply to the surveillance or stalking of another person.
 In addition, various bylaws made by councils may affect the photography or filming of people in public places managed by the council such as parks or the beach.

 Surveillance device legislation is aimed at preventing the unauthorized recording of people's private activity.
 The legislation applies equally to children and adults.
 You should be aware of how the legislation operates and get permission if required.

-Knowingly publishing or communicating a private conversation or activity, or a report of a private conversation or activity is an offence punishable by fines of up to $5000 and imprisonment for up to 12 months.30 For the purposes of these offences listening devices and optical surveillance device can include a very wide range of devices such as mobile phones and handheld cameras.
-A private conversation or activity is usually where the circumstances suggest that the parties desire to keep the conversation or activities to themselves.31 A conversation or activity would generally not be regarded as private where the circumstances would lead the parties to reasonably expect the activity or conversation to be overheard or seen.32
+Knowingly publishing or communicating a private conversation or activity, or a report of a private conversation or activity is an offence punishable by fines of up to $5000 and imprisonment for up to 12 months for an individual and a $50,000 fine for a body corporate.
+For the purposes of these offences listening devices and optical surveillance device can include a very wide range of devices such as mobile phones and handheld cameras.
+A private conversation or activity is usually where the circumstances suggest that the parties desire to keep the conversation or activities to themselves.
+A conversation or activity would generally not be regarded as private where the circumstances would lead the parties to reasonably expect the activity or conversation to be overheard or seen.

 While recording images of children in public may not of itself be prohibited, the manner in which the recording or images is taken may constitute the offence of stalking.